dan-doyle/Towers-of-Hanoi/README.md

 - No disk may be placed on top of a smaller disk.

 ### Learning Objectives
-Improve knowledge of stacks through creating data structures classes from the ground up.
+Improve knowledge of stacks through creating data structure classes from the ground up.